OpenPrinting/ps-printer-app/README.md

 functions in libcupsfilters, libppd).
 This work is derived from the [hp-printer-app](https://github.com/michaelrsweet/hp-printer-app).

-Your contrinbutions are welcome.
+Your contributions are welcome.
 Please post [issues and pull requests](https://github.com/OpenPrinting/ps-printer-app).

 This Printer Application is a working model for

 - A non-raster Printer Application: Destination format is PostScript, a high-level/vector format.
-Input data in PostScript or PDF is accepted and needed conversion is not done through an inbetween raster step.
+Input data in PostScript or PDF is accepted and needed conversion is done without any inbetween raster steps.

 - A Printer Application which uses the new filter functions of cups-filters 2.x.
 Filter functions are library functions derived